 Passing bottles around the table for this one 🍾

 Consumer purchasing habits are changing rapidly as Millennials and Gen Z buyers take over as the dominant consumer groups.
 By using Shopify Plus, the Pernod Ricard team has deftly taken a quantum leap forward and positioned their brands to be bought the way young consumers want.

 A mash-up for the ages, the combo Drupal and Shopify Plus has big advantages for Pernod:

 - Best of Both Worlds.
 By leveraging an integration approach, you get the best of both worlds—outstanding content experience layer and an outstanding ecommerce layer.

 - App Ecosystem x2.
 Drupal has 10,000+ free modules and Shopify has a growing app ecosystem as well.
-This can result in better functionality that would be costly or lengthy to build on your own.
+This will result in better functionality that would be costly or lengthy for a team to build on its own.

 - Save $$ for Other Projects.
-Finally, you get cost savings.
-You are getting Shopify as a service, so you don’t have to pay for the backend.
-Drupal is open source, so you are getting it without a license fee.
-Drupal may be free but it can do what more expensive CMSs, such as Sitecore and AEM, can do.
+Finally, cost savings.
+In this case, Shopify is a service, so you don’t have to pay for the backend.
+Drupal is open source, so you are getting it without a licensing fee.
+Drupal may be free, but it can do what more expensive CMSes, such as Sitecore and AEM, can do.